-American Revolutions in Early 19th Century
+American Revolutions: Key Events and Their Impact in the Early 19th Century

 One of the defining moments in American history is the industrial revolution, a term used to refer to a period in early 19th century whereby production shifted from hand and home based to machine and factory based.
 The period was characterized by introduction of changes in agriculture, manufacturing as well as transportation.